On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Introduction

+Chief among these is the task of automated discovery, more specifically, the discovery of individual procedural models as compositional semi-concurrent components of the overall process frame in the presence declarative process constraints.
+We highlight fundamental limitations of most procedural process discovery approaches in this setting and explore the feasibility of overcoming these limitations by relying on declarative process discovery also for procedural models.
+As in our earlier works, we utilize Petri nets~\cite{DBLP:journals/pieee/Murata89,DBLP:journals/topnoc/HeeSW13a} and \declare~\cite{DBLP:conf/edoc/PesicSA07} as representative languages for procedural and declarative process models, respectively, with deterministic finite state automata (DFAs), as defined in~\cite{DBLP:conf/bpm/Westergaard11} specifically, used as the ``bridge'' between the declarative and procedural paradigms.
+This results in the second contribution of this paper --- an in-depth analysis of how common procedural behaviors manifest through declarative constraints, laying the foundation for developing of corresponding process (frame) discovery techniques.

-The rest of this paper is structured as follows. \cref{sec:frame} provides our conceptualization of the process frame, including the corresponding formalization, and outlines the resulting implications on process discovery. \cref{sec:behaviors} explores the feasibility of using discovered \declare process models, for the discovery of common procedural behaviors, which would form the procedural components of the ABPMS process frame, while also simplifying the \declare model.
-Finally, \cref{sec:related,sec:conclusion} conclude the paper by discussing the related works and the future research directions, respectively.
+The rest of this paper is structured as follows. \cref{sec:frame} presents our conceptualization of the ABPMS process frame, including the corresponding formalization, and outlines the resulting implications on process discovery. \cref{sec:behaviors} analyses the manifestation of procedural behaviors through declarative constraints, under the open-world assumption, including minor extensions of the \declare modeling language towards accurately detecting most common procedural behaviors. \cref{sec:related} describes the initial research trends related to ABPMS, followed by an overview of other related works.
+Finally, \cref{sec:conclusion} concludes the paper by outlining future research directions.